 Two common goals with diabetes management are as follows:

 1. Control blood sugar

 2. Maintain a healthy weight/weight loss as needed

-Getting educated on smart fast food choices will not always be the quickest process.
+Getting educated on smart fast food choices won’t always be the quickest process.
 However, in the long-term, it is worth it.
-Investing time in growing knowledge now can improve quality of life for years to come.
+Investing time in growing knowledge now can translate to improve quality of life for years to come.

 Use User-Friendly Menus

 By online menu or paper copy, browse the available options.
 Making a healthy choice first starts by being aware of all that is offered!